arnour/ml-review-assistant/README.md

-# ml-review-assistant
+# ml-text-assistant

-ML review assistant helps researchers providing insights about scientific papers
+ML text assistant helps researchers extract and prepare texts from PDF's.
+It also provides coherence analysis utility for gesim topic extraction models.

 ---